-Moving to BrisbaneiStockphoto
+Moving to Brisbane?

 When relocating to Brisbane, you have the opportunity to settle down in a highly livable city that is often called one of Australia’s economic engines.
-Unfortunately, the last time that the capital of Queensland made the headlines around the world was in December 2010 and January 2011 when the entire state was affected by severe flooding.
-However, this should not deter anyone from moving to Brisbane now.
+Unfortunately, due to the city’s subtropical climate, Brisbane has often made headlines around the world for having frequent floods and other natural disasters.

-Moving to Brisbane, the deported from Great Britain squatted on land of the Jagera and Turrbul clans.
+Moving to Brisbane, those deported from Great Britain squatted on land of the Jagera and Turrbul clans.
 Sadly, the Aboriginal populace was soon decimated by imported diseases and violent clashes with the colonists.
 So, when the penal settlement became a self-governing town in 1859, more people from the mother country came to Brisbane in search of “uninhabited” land.
 One and a half centuries later, Brisbane has turned into an enormous urbanized area.

-If you have a look at the entire “Southeast Queensland conurbation”, this urban sprawl spreads further to the booming holiday resorts of Sunshine Coast in the north and Gold Coast in the south.
-More than three million people — over 50% of the state’s entire population – are concentrated here.
+If you have a look at the entire “Southeast Queensland conurbation”, otherwise known as the 200-kilometer city, this urban sprawl spreads from the booming holiday resorts of the Sunshine Coast in the north to the Gold Coast in the south.
+South East Queensland, made up of 18 cities and towns, is often noted as one of the fastest-growing parts of Australia.
+More than 3.4 million people — over 60% of the state’s entire populace — are concentrated here.
 Today, Aboriginal Australians only make up 3.6% of Queensland’s population.

-However, the original settler population, moving to Brisbane from the British Isles, has long turned into a multicultural mix of various residents.
-Depending on the local government area surveyed in the 2011 census, between 16% and 24% of all Brisbanites were born overseas.
+However, for the original settler population, moving to Brisbane from the British Isles, has long turned into a multicultural mix of various residents.
+Depending on the local government area surveyed in the 2011 census, between 16% and 24% of all Brisbanites were born overseas and six neighborhoods in the area had a greater foreign-born population than Australian-born.
 Up to 15% of new residents from abroad came from a non-Anglophone background.

 The birthplace countries of Brisbane’s overseas residents include China, Germany, New Zealand, the Netherlands, the Philippines, Samoa, South Africa, the UK, and a variety of other nations, especially in the Asia-Pacific region.
 After moving to Brisbane, you’re likely to run into residents speaking Cantonese or Mandarin, Spanish or Tagalog, German or Dutch, Khmer or Lao.
 As an expat or migrant, you might be interested in the multicultural resource directory of all foreign communities represented in Queensland.

-If you remember to take your sunscreen, a wide-brimmed hat, and sunglasses, you can enjoy the beaches of “the Miami of Australia”.
-Keep in mind that Brisbane is technically a risk area for hurricanes and cyclones.
-Make sure you know the emergency hotlines of your consulate and the local authorities, just in case.
+If you remember to take your sunscreen, a wide-brimmed hat, and sunglasses, you can enjoy the beaches of the “Miami of Australia”.
+Keep in mind that Brisbane is a risk area for cyclones.
+However, there is usually a fair amount of time for the population to be warned and at-risk areas to be evacuated.
+That being said, it is always good to know the emergency hotlines of your consulate and the local authorities, just in case.